-Vanesa Miseres is Assistant Professor of Spanish at the University of Notre Dame.
+Vanesa Miseres is associate professor of Spanish at the University of Notre Dame.
 She specializes in nineteenth- and early twentieth-century Latin American literature, with an emphasis on South America.
 Her areas of research are travel writing, war literature, women writers, gender, cultural, and food studies.

 Her first book, Mujeres en tránsito: viaje, identidad y escritura en Sudamérica (1830-1910) received the Honorable Mention for the Victoria Urbano Critical Monograph Prize, awarded annually by the Asociación Internacional de Literatura y Cultura Femenina Hispánica.
 Miseres is also launching a new book project on Latin American women writing on war, from the Latin American independence period to World War II.

 Nineteenth- and early twentieth-century Latin American literature; women writers; 19thcentury women in journalism; travel literature; war literature; food studies; cultural and gender studies